elhamaghakhani/elhamaghakhani.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Ph.D. student at Interactive Computing, Georgia Tech.
+subtitle: Ph.D. student in Information Science, Drexel University.

 profile:
   align: right
-  image: IMG_3085.jpg
+  image: IMG_3085.jpeg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular

 news: true  # includes a list of news items